iand/circuit/README.md

 In the closed and half-open states, a count of the number of concurrent requests is maintained.
 This number rises above the configured maximum then the breaker will trip into the open state.

+This implementation has run in a high volume production real time bidding environment for over a year and has no currently known bugs.

 [![Build Status](https://travis-ci.org/iand/circuit.svg?branch=master)](https://travis-ci.org/iand/circuit)

 ## Installation